SpeedyCraftah/speedy-db/README.md

 # Upcoming features
 - Caching of frequently queried records to reduce the amount of times needed to query the disk.
 - Indexing of tables to allow for near O(1) speed of queries regardless of the size of the table.
-- Privilege system which allows for accounts to have specific access and privileges for specific tables.
 - More data-types.
 - ACID compliance.
 - Switching to [simdjson](https://github.com/simdjson/simdjson) / [rapidjson](https://github.com/Tencent/rapidjson) for the JSON parsing library for better performance and memory footprint.